reconstructing a journey

 On the same day, I also had an abdomen ultrasound of my liver, gallbladder, and bile duct, which together can paint a pretty accurate status of your hepatic health - or lack thereof.

 Like with any ultrasound exam carried over by a physician, the visit was pretty painless and I got the results on the spot: everything looked pretty normal.
-The 3 images I selected from this exam are pretty random: I chose the ones that looked the funniest to me, but I honestly have no idea what they mean.
+For this exam, I selected random data: I chose 3 images that looked the funniest to me, but I honestly have no idea what they mean.

 first magnetic resonance

 To close off this day, I also did a magnetic resonance imaging (MRI) exam with a contrast medium.
-The question to answer here was mainly: was my tumor a solitary lesion? or part of a bigger, scattered group? and were my axillary lymph nodes healthy or not?
+The question to answer here was mainly: is my tumor a solitary lesion? or part of a bigger, scattered group? and how big is it? are my axillary lymph nodes healthy or not?
 This is the imaging modality for dense breast imaging: it’s also, unfortunately, very expensive.

 The doctors panicked here a little bit, as the MRI showed weird inflammatory activities around my axillary zones: it turned out this was due to the double shots of vaccine I had 24 hours before (both for COVID and for the seasonal flu).
 Admittedly not a great timing, but I needed to help my immune system as fast as possible before starting chemotherapy.
-Yes, those up there are my boops.
+Yes, those up there are my boops as I breathe in and out on the machine.
+The exam was long, uncomfortable, and loud as hell.

 November 01, 2023